A Long Legal Battle Over Hitler's Birth Home In Austria Ends

 Updated at 3:08 p.m.
 ET

-For generations, Gerlinde Pommer's family has owned the yellow, three-story structure in Braunau am Inn, a small and medieval town near Austria's border with Germany.
+For generations, Gerlinde Pommer's family has owned the yellow, three-story structure in Braunau am Inn, a small medieval town near Austria's border with Germany.

 And for years, she has been locked in a dispute with the Austrian government over ownership of the property — which is the home where Adolf Hitler was born.
-A major sticking point was how over much money Pommer, who inherited the controversial building, should be compensated.
+A major sticking point was over how much money Pommer, who inherited the controversial building, should be compensated.

 The Austrian government has long deliberated on what should be done with the building — whether it should be razed to prevent it from becoming a shrine to neo-Nazis, a move that could lead to criticism that Austria is destroying part of its dark past.